russphelan/matlab/README.md

 Heat Conduction in Solid Sheet
 =======
-The same model was redesigned to work with a 2D sheet using relaxation methods of partial differential equations.
+The same model was redesigned to work with a 2D sheet using [relaxation](http://en.wikipedia.org/wiki/Relaxation_(iterative_method)) methods approximate a partial differential equation.
 The below plot shows a sheet with 3 edges heated to 1000K, and one edge at 0K.

 ![alt tag](pictures/temp-in-sheet.tiff)

 Simple Pendulum
 =====
 This script emulates a simple pendulum: a swinging mass under the effects of gravity.
 Surprisingly, this differential equation has no simple analytic solution.
-I've compared a formula for the small-angle approximation function with the actual numerical solution, and shown in plots where they deviate.
-The energy plots show that energy is not perfectly conserved in the small-angle function, whereas it is very nearly so in my numerical calculations.
+I've compared a formula for the small-angle approximation function with the numerical solution, and it can be seen in the plots how they deviate for angles that are not small.
+The energy plots show that energy is not perfectly conserved in the small-angle approximation, whereas it is very nearly so in the numerical calculation.

 ![alt tag](pictures/pendulum.tiff)